whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 **@Channel**

 Member of @channel - a Turing School Podcast for incoming prospective students.
 Thus far we have recorded two podcasts.
 I have also contributed to content ideas as well as taken responsibilities for editing and maintaining the podcast audio.

+Git Helper - helped various students from 1507 with understanding the basics of Git.

 ## Review